lablup/backend.ai-manager/README.md

  * An RDBMS (PostgreSQL)
  * A Redis server
-   - Sorna Manager uses the following [database IDs](http://redis.io/commands/SELECT)
+   - Backend.AI Manager uses the following [database IDs](http://redis.io/commands/SELECT)
      - 1: to track status and availability of kernel sessions
      - 2: to track status and availability of instances (agents)
      - 3: to track session IDs
-     - These IDs are defined in [sorna-common](https://github.com/lablup/sorna-common/blob/master/sorna/defs.py)
+     - These IDs are defined in [backend.ai-common](https://github.com/lablup/backend.ai-common/blob/master/backend.ai/defs.py)

 ### Configuration